hashicorp/packer-plugin-vmware/.web-docs/components/builder/iso/README.md

 - `GuestOS` - The VMware-valid guest OS type.
 - `DiskName` - The filename (without the suffix) of the main virtual disk.
 - `ISOPath` - The path to the ISO to use for the OS installation.
-- `Version` - The Hardware version VMWare will execute this vm under.
+- `Version` - The Hardware version VMware will execute this vm under.
 Also known as the `virtualhw.version`.

 ## Building on a Remote vSphere Hypervisor